Melvin Van Peebles: 2011–2019

 In 2011, Van Peebles started doing shows in NYC with members of Burnt Sugar, under the name Melvin Van Peebles wid Laxative.
 Van Peebles said that the band is called Laxative because they "make shit happen".
 In November 2011, Melvin Van Peebles wid Laxative performed his song "Love, That's America" at Zebulon Cafe Concert, two weeks after the venue showed the original video for this song involving Occupy Wall Street footage, which was uploaded to YouTube in October 2011.

 On August 21, 2012, he distributed a new album, on vinyl only, called Nahh...
 Nahh Mofo.
 This album was distributed at his birthday celebration at Film Forum.
 On November 10, 2012, he released a video for the song "Lilly Done the Zampoughi Every Time I Pulled Her Coattail" to go with the album, which was announced on his Facebook page.

 On May 5, 2013, he returned to the Film Forum for a screening of Charlie Chaplin's The Kid (1921) and was a judge at the Charlie Chaplin Dress-Alike Contest which was held after the screening.
 He wore a bowler hat and baggy pants in honor of Chaplin.

 In September 2013, Van Peebles made his public debut as a visual artist, as a part of a gallery featured called "eMerge 2.0: Melvin Van Peebles & Artists on the Cusp".
 It features "Ex-Voto Monochrome (A Ghetto Mother's Prayer)", one of many pieces of art he created to be on display in his home.

 In 2017, Methane Momma, a short film directed by Alain Rimbert, featured Van Peebles and his narration of poetic work with accompaniment of music by The Heliocentrics.

 In 2019, Burnt Sugar presented the film Sweetback in Brooklyn while playing their own interpretation of the soundtrack.
 Van Peebles appeared at the presentation.

 Personal life

-Melvin Van Peebles married a German woman, Maria Marx.
+Melvin Van Peebles married Maria Marx, a German actress.
 They lived in Mexico for a period in the late 1950s, where he painted portraits.
 Their son, actor and director Mario Van Peebles, was born while they resided in Mexico.
 The family subsequently returned to the United States.

+Death

 Van Peebles died on September 21, 2021, at his home in Manhattan, New York, at the age of 89.
-He is survived by his sons, Mario and Max, and his daughter Marguerite.